ibm-cloud-docs/vpc/data-security.md

 You control access to your root keys stored in KMS instances within {{site.data.keyword.cloud}} by using {{site.data.keyword.iamlong}} (IAM).
 You grant access to a service to use your keys.
 You can also revoke access at any time, for example, if you suspect your keys might be compromised, or [delete your root keys](#delete-root-keys).

-VPN for VPC: Customer-provided preshared keys are encrypted before being stored in database.
+{{site.data.keyword.vpn_vpc_short}}: Customer-provided preshared keys are encrypted before being stored in database.
 All other data VPN gateway and VPN policy configuration is encrypted at rest at the database level.

 ### About customer-managed keys
 {: #about-encryption}